This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Cook for 3 minutes

-- Mix thoroughly, then over and reduce heat to a simmer
+- Add lamb back and reduce heat to a simmer

 - Cook until lamb is soft and fork tender (approximately 2 hours)